Last Updated on November 5, 2022

 Java is famous for its many Hindu ruins, especially for its two UNESCO world heritage sites: Borobudur and Prambanan Temples.
 But the Hindus left much more behind, East Java is a goldmine for ruins from ancient civilizations.
-Trowulan is a less known site, hence not many tourists make the trip there, but it’s definitively worth a visit if you want to discover the forgotten Majapahit Empire.
+Trowulan is a less known site near Mojokerto, hence not many tourists make the trip there, but it’s definitively worth a visit if you want to discover the forgotten Majapahit Empire.

 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.

-History of The Majapahit Empire and its capital, Trowulan
+History of the Majapahit Empire and its capital, Trowulan

 The ancient capital of the Majapahit empire was the biggest Hindu kingdom in Indonesia’s history.
 Back then, it was known as Wilwatikta.
 Built at the end of the 13th century by Prince Wijaya, the capital reached its peak in the 14th century under King Hayam Wuruk.
 It used to receive tributes from all over Indonesia and also some parts of the Malay peninsula.
 They controlled the region’s spice trade and exported rice.